The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Comparison with simulated galaxies

 \subsubsection{Comparison between 80 and 300 projected kpc}

-Focusing on the CGM, at galactocentric distances $\gtrsim80$ kpc, the mean X-ray profiles of MW- and M31-mass galaxies predicted by TNG100 (solid) and EAGLE (dashed curves) are very similar to one another, despite the different underlying galaxy physics models: they both fall within approximately 1 dex from the observational results.
-In fact, the profiles of the simulated star-forming vs. quiescent galaxies are not significantly different from one another in the simulations, with the simulated X-ray atmospheres around quiescent $10^{10.7}\,\MSUN$ galaxies being less luminous than what the observations imply in Fig.~\ref{fig:full:stack:SF:QU:SIMS}.
+Focusing on the CGM, at galactocentric distances $\gtrsim80$ kpc {(beyond the eROSITA PSF)}, the mean X-ray profiles of MW- and M31-mass galaxies predicted by TNG100 (solid) and EAGLE (dashed curves) are very similar to one another, despite the different underlying galaxy physics models: they both fall within approximately 1 dex from the observational results.
+Moreover, the profiles of the simulated star-forming versus quiescent galaxies are not significantly different from one another in the simulations, with the simulated X-ray atmospheres around quiescent $10^{10.7}\,\MSUN$ galaxies being less luminous than what the observations imply in Fig.~\ref{fig:full:stack:SF:QU:SIMS}.

-Figure \ref{fig:scaling:relation:wSim} shows a comparison between the observed extended (between 80 and 300 projected kpc) X-ray luminosity as a function of stellar mass and the simulations' predictions for the sample matched in redshift, mass and sSFR to the GAMA sample.
-As for the case of the radial profiles, the CGM luminosity in the soft X-ray band as a function of galaxy stellar mass is not too dissimilar between TNG100 and EAGLE, with similar emission for quiescent and star-forming galaxies at fixed stellar mass in both models.
+{The top panel in Fig.} \ref{fig:scaling:relation:wSim} shows a comparison between the observed extended (between 80 and 300 projected kpc) X-ray luminosity as a function of stellar mass and the simulation predictions for the sample matched in redshift, mass, and sSFR to the GAMA sample.
+As for the case of the radial profiles, the CGM luminosity in the soft-X-ray band as a function of galaxy stellar mass is not too dissimilar between TNG100 and EAGLE, with similar emission for quiescent and star-forming galaxies at fixed stellar mass in both models.

-For the quiescent massive galaxies, TNG100 and EAGLE are in good agreement with the observations, specifically at $\gtrsim 2\times 10^{11}\MSUN$.
-For $\lesssim10^{11}\MSUN$ galaxies, simulations predict a lower luminosity than observed, consistent with the non-detection of extended emission around star-forming galaxies, but significantly lower than the observed luminosity of the quiescent galaxies.
-To note, the simulations predict luminosities possibly larger than that observed by \citet{anderson15}.
-The difference between the simulated curves and the observations give a sense of the maximal amount of luminosity that could be imputed to projection effects for quiescent galaxies.
+For the quiescent massive galaxies, TNG100 and EAGLE are in good agreement with the observations, especially at $\gtrsim 2\times 10^{11}\MSUN$. {Star-forming galaxies at $\gtrsim 2\times 10^{11}\MSUN$ have luminosities below the TNG and EAGLE predictions: when considering the systematic uncertainties due to the matching procedure (0.5-0.7 dex) and the uncertainties of the observations, the upper limit of the measurement is at the limit of being consistent with the lower (simulation) limit.} For $\lesssim10^{11}\MSUN$ galaxies, simulations predict a lower luminosity than observed, which is consistent with the nondetection of extended emission around star-forming galaxies, but is significantly lower than the observed luminosity of the quiescent galaxies.

+We note that the simulations predict luminosities that are possibly greater than that observed by \citet{anderson15}.
+The difference between the simulated curves and the observations gives a sense of the maximal amount of luminosity that could be imputed to projection effects for quiescent galaxies.